 Cost of Utilities in Korea

-Gas fees will probably work out at around 10,000 won most months, apart from the winter, when the gas powered underfloor heating systems of most Korean buildings are in use.)
-During these winter periods, gas bills are often in excess of 100,000 won per month, and can be even higher if you leave the heating on all day.
+Gas fees will probably work out at around 10,000 won ($8.85) most months, apart from the winter, when the gas-powered underfloor heating systems of most Korean buildings are in use.
+During these winter periods, gas bills are often in excess of 100,000 won ($88.50) per month and can be even higher if you leave the heating on all day.

 Medical Costs in Korea

-All residents of Korea are required to have basic medical insurance, which comes directly out of employees’ pay checks (assuming that they have an employer who plays by the rules).
+All residents of Korea are required to have basic medical insurance, which comes directly out of employees’ paychecks (assuming that they have an employer who plays by the rules).
 If you are married and unemployed, then you can be put on your spouse’s insurance.

-Each of these fees is usually between 5,000 and 20,000 won.
-However, anything extra, such as MRI scans or major operations will see your medical bills start to rise pretty fast, and if you have a serious illness then it can be financially burdensome.
-Full on medical insurance (Allianz, etc.) can be bought, and usually costs around 100,000 to 200,000 won per month depending on the age and general health of the applicant.
+Each of these fees is usually between 5,000 ($4.50) and 20,000 won ($17.70).
+Anything extra, such as MRI scans or major operations will see your medical bills start to rise pretty fast.
+If you have a serious illness then it can be financially burdensome.
+Full-on medical insurance (Allianz, etc.) can be bought, and usually costs around 100,000 ($88.55) to 200,000 won ($177.00) per month depending on the age and general health of the applicant.

 Cost of Transportation in Korea

-A KTX train will cost just over 50,000 won for the same journey.
+A KTX train will cost just over 50,000 won ($44.30) for the same journey.
 As the journey from Seoul to Busan is just about the longest possible journey within mainland Korea, other bus and train trips should be cheaper.

 Cost of Food in Korea